NubeEraTechnologies/Azure-04Cosmos-labs/EY-ADE04_CosmosDB_LabGuide.md

 Quick check: Explain how you would get Alice if you had key user:U101.
 Graph model (conceptual)
 5. Draw on paper: Node Alice —[friend]-> Node Bob.
 This is a simple graph.
-Optional: If curious, open the Cosmos DB Gremlin docs later to see queries for friends.

 ________________________________________
 Lab 3 — Global distribution (concept + portal walkthrough)
 Goal: Learn what global distribution is and enable it on a sample account.